Fields of interest

 Imports from third countries

-2019 is a crucial year for the imports of fruit and vegetables from third countries.
-The European policy changes significantly: since September new measures are applicable to prevent the introduction of harmful organisms in the EU (f.i. non European fruit fly and imports of mango) and the use of the phytosanitary certificate is extended to 6 more fruits (kiwi, strawberry, papaya, avocado, grapes, blackberry/ raspberry/ cranberry).
-On the 14th of December the phytosanitary certificate becomes the general rule with very few exceptions and import checks in the entire EU have to be coordinated in IMSOC (TRACES).
+2019 was a crucial year for the imports of fruit and vegetables from third countries.
+The European policy changed significantly: since September 2019 new measures are applicable to prevent the introduction of harmful organisms in the EU (f.i. non European fruit fly and imports of mango) and the use of the phytosanitary certificate is extended to 6 more fruits (kiwi, strawberry, papaya, avocado, grapes, blackberry/ raspberry/ cranberry).
+Since the 14th of December 2019 the phytosanitary certificate has become the general rule with very few exceptions.
+Import checks in the entire EU have to be coordinated via IMSOC (TRACES).

 Members can always contact the secretariat with questions concerning EU import conditions and restrictions (phytosanitary, Mrl, microbial criteria, contaminants, novel food ...)

 With the support of the Brussels region Fresh Trade Belgium also does price cotations of sensitive fruit and vegetable products from third countries, in line with EU Regulation 543/2011.